dave-burke/advent-of-code-java-starter/README.md

 ### Part 1

-1. Create `aoc.day02.Day02.java implements Day`
+1. Create `src/main/java/aoc/day02/Day02.java` and make sure it `implements Day`
-1. Create `Day02Test.java` and use the sample input/output from adventofcode.com to write tests (they will initially fail).
+1. Create `src/main/test/aoc/day02/Day02Test.java` and use the sample input/output from adventofcode.com to write tests (they will initially fail).
+Use `Day01Test.java` as an example.
 1. Implement `Day02.part1()` until the tests pass (Test Driven Development!).
 You can run `./gradlew --continuous check` to have the tests run every time you save your code.
 1. When the example input passes, get your input from adventofcode.com and save it as `src/main/resources/day02.txt`
 1. Run `./gradlew run --args="2"` to get your output.